mhamzabcs/bookstore/README.md

 # bookstore
-This is a hobby project to convert an old backend I had from WordPress to NodeJS.
+This is a hobby project to migrate an old backend I had from WordPress to NodeJS.